sha3sha3/UE-GRPC/README.md

 ```
 C:\grpc> Do you want to cross compile for Linux x86_64 (Y/[N])?
 ```
 In case you want to proceed, type Y and Enter.
 The Automation script is going to prepare the build environment inside WSL.
 [Clang](https://clang.llvm.org/) is going to be installed since Unreal Engine likes [Libc++](https://libcxx.llvm.org/) and this is the trick.
-Instead using [GCC](https://gcc.gnu.org/) with [Libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/) will build GrpcLib, but using it inside Unreal Engine will give you compilation errors.
+Instead of using [GCC](https://gcc.gnu.org/) with [Libstdc++](https://gcc.gnu.org/onlinedocs/libstdc++/) which will build GrpcLib without any issue, but using it inside Unreal Engine will give you compilation errors, we will be using Libc++.

 Often you will be asked to provide the password for your root Ubuntu user.